Freight Shipping from Kansas City to Little Rock

 How much does it cost to ship freight from Kansas City to Little Rock?

-Full truckload (FTL) rates from Kansas City, MO to Little Rock, AR currently range from $912-$1,124 for a standard dry van load over the 424-mile route.
+Full truckload (FTL) rates from Kansas City, MO to Little Rock, AR currently range $912-$1,124 (roughly $2.15-$2.65 per mile over 424 miles).
 LTL shipments typically cost $433-$760 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Little Rock?

-Standard FTL transit from Kansas City to Little Rock is approximately 8 hrs by truck over 424 miles.
+Standard FTL transit from Kansas City to Little Rock is approximately 8 hrs by truck over 424 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Kansas City to Little Rock freight?